First Sealand dynasty: History

+texts have "undeciphered linear inscriptions" thought to be in languages not Sumerian or Akkadian.

 Excavations conducted between 2013 and 2017 at Tell Khaiber, around 20 km from Ur, have revealed the foundations of a large mudbrick fortress with an unusual arrangement of perimeter close-set towers.
-The site is dated, by an archive of 152 (after joins were made) clay cuneiform tablets found there, to Ayadaragalama.
+The site is dated, by an archive of 152 (after joins were made) clay cuneiform tablets found there, to the reign of Ayadaragalama.
 Tablets at Tell Khaiber fell into the same short time period as those published from the Schoyen Collection, that being the later part of Pešgal and early part of Ayadara reigns.
 Excavators were also able to develop a stratified ceramic array for Sealand allowing other sites to be identified.
 Sealand ceramics and faunal remains were found at the site of Tell Sakhariya, a few miles east of Ur.
 The location has been proposed as the Ur III period city of Ga’eš, site of the Akiti festival of Nanna/Sin, held twice a year.
 The temple of Nanna/Sin was called the Karzida and was located at Ga’eš.